A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems

 where $\alpha_t$ is the learning rate at time step $t$.
-In each observed state, the agent chooses an action through an $\epsilon$-greedy algorithm: with probability $\epsilon_t$ in time $t$, the algorithm chooses an action randomly, and with probability $1-\epsilon_t$, it chooses the action with the highest cumulative action value, i.e., $a_{t+1} = \text{argmax}_{a} Q(s_{t+1},a)$.
-The random selection of actions, called exploration, allows the algorithm to explore the solution space and gives an optimality guarantee to the algorithm if $\epsilon_t \rightarrow 0$ when $t \rightarrow \infty$ \citep{sutton1998reinforcement}.
+In each observed state, the agent chooses an action through an $\epsilon$-greedy algorithm with constantly decreasing $\epsilon$ to guarantee convergence to the optimal policy (see online supplement A for more details).
 After finding optimal $Q^*$, one can recover the optimal policy as $\pi^* (s) = \argmax_a Q^*(s,a)$.

 Both of the algorithms discussed so far (dynamic programming and Q-learning) guarantee that they will obtain the optimal policy.
 However, due to the curse of dimensionality, these approaches are not able to solve MDPs with large state or action spaces in reasonable amounts of time.
 Many problems of interest (including the beer game) have large state and/or action spaces.
 Moreover, in some settings (again, including the beer game), the decision maker cannot observe the full state variable.
 This case, which is known as a {\em partially observed MDP} (POMDP), makes the problem much harder to solve than MDPs.